Release LXQt 0.11

 The various issues server downloads.lxqt.org was suffering from in the past were fixed.
 Nevertheless we’ll provide the release archives in addition on GitHub at the usual paths github.com/lxqt/$COMPONENT/releases.
 We’ll provide xz archives only from now on.
 For this release they will be signed by a GPG key of Alf Gaida which in turn is signed by various Debian developers.
 In the future we plan to establish a dedicated LXQt release key which will be signed by LXQt team members.

-In addition to the GitHub wiki and files README.md mentioned above, all repositories were complemented with a file ./CHANGELOG which sums up all commit messages since the predecessor release.
+mentioned above, all repositories were complemented with a file ./CHANGELOG

 Translations of all components maintained by the LXQt project were summarized in a new repository lxqt-l10n.
 This was a first step to implement the usage of a system like Transifex or Pootle which is the long-term goal.
-Please see the repository’s README.md for instructions how to make use of it.
+Please see the repository’s README.md

 So far building some optional plugins of lxqt-panel or features thereof could be toggled by (not) providing their dependencies at build time.
 This was changed such that all available plugins (except plugin-dom which is intended for debugging only) and features are enabled by default.
 CMake will fail when dependencies are missing.
-These defaults can be adjusted by CMake variables, see the repository’s README.md.
+These defaults can be adjusted by CMake variables, see the repository’s README.md

 The configuration tools provided by lxqt-admin are no longer relying on System Tools Backends / liboobs but on systemd-timedated and some scripts which in turn are by default using the shadow tools as backend.
 This should allow for a more widespread use of lxqt-admin.
 The old code was kept as fallback for systems lacking systemd, like BSD.